WebstepSweden/Frontend-codetest/README.md

 User stories to complete:

-- Given a user creates a quiz, when I answer a question, then I should see if my answer was correct and how many correct answers I made
+- Given a user creates a quiz, when I answer a question, then I should see if my answer was correct and how many correct answers I've made

 ### Inspiration